brudfors/UniRes/README.md

 The algorithm estimates the necessary parameters from the input data, so it should, hopefully, work well out-the-box.
 However, a user might want to change some of the defaults, like slice-profile, slice-gap, or scale the regularisation a bit.
 Furthermore, instead of giving, e.g., nifti files via the command line tool (`fit.py`) it might be more desirable to interact with the nires code directly (maybe as part of some pipeline), working with the image data as `torch.tensor`.
 The following code snippet shows an example of how to do this:
 ```
 import nibabel as nib
-from nires import Model
+from unres import Model
-from nires import Settings
+from unres import Settings

 # Algorithm settings
 s = Settings()